B-UMMI/seq_typing/README.md

                         than one file is passed, a type for each file will be determined.
 Give the files name in the same order that the type must be determined.
-  -s --species escherichia coli
+  --org escherichia coli
-                        Name of the species with reference sequences provided together with seq_typing.py reads for serotyping
+                        Name of the organism with reference sequences provided together with seq_typing.py reads for typing
                         ("reference_sequences" folder)

 General facultative options: